-Welcome to Blackthorn School Nursery
+Welcome to Blackthorn Primary School Nursery

 Attending a good quality nursery is proven to provide children to support children’s learning, building a firm foundation both socially and academically -on which they can successfully continue to build on as they move through the school.

 Our Nursery is an important part of our school and sits within our Early Years area adjacent to our Reception class.
 Nursery children have a large classroom as well as their own outdoor playing area, which is partially covered so that children can play outside in all weathers.
 Our well-resourced nursery is staffed by qualified and experienced practitioners and led by a qualified teacher.